antoine-frot/ezlapack/README.md

 ### Using EzLAPACK in Your Program

-To use EzLAPACK, include the following statement at the beginning of your Fortran program:
+To integrate EzLAPACK, include the following statement at the beginning of your Fortran program:

 ```fortran
 program program_name